This article will help you:

 In this article, we will briefly describe what each of the columns in this table means, and how they relate to your experiment.

 The first two columns, Metric name and Variant, are straightforward.
-The first contains the names of the metrics included at the beginning of the experiment.
+The first contains the names of the metrics that you currently have selected.
 The top metric is the primary metric; all other metrics are secondary metrics.
 The second contains the names of the variants in the experiment.
 This includes the control and all treatments.

 Significance is the likelihood that the performance displayed for each test variant is actually different from zero, and is not due to random fluctuations in the data.
 The higher this value is, the more confident you can be in your results.
 More formally, this can be described as 1 - p-value.

-Relative performance is the percent change in performance of the control that would be needed to match the given variant’s performance.
+Relative performance measures the relative difference between how the variant performed and how the control performed.
 In other words, it measures the difference between how the variant performed and how the control performed.
 (In other products, this is often called relative lift.)
 You can cross-check this value by expanding a single metric’s section and then dividing the absolute lift for a variant by the absolute value of the control for that metric.
-(The absolute lift is the value in parentheses in the Absolute Performance column.)

 Otherwise, the value indicates the aggregate (total events, sum of property value, average of property value) per exposed user.
 The denominator used here is the total number of exposures.
 For example, 10 total events / 4 exposures = on average, an exposed user had 2.5 conversion events.

-The confidence interval column displays the confidence interval (the probability that a parameter will fall between a pair of values) of the difference between treatment and control.
-Mathematically, it can be expressed as
+The confidence interval column displays the confidence interval of the difference between treatment and control.

 You can understand this as a range of values that includes the parameter you’re trying to measure, which in this case is the difference in the means between the variant and the control.
 This is not a probability.
 Instead, you can interpret it this way: If we conduct this experiment 100 times and have our confidence level set at 95, we’d expect the true value of the parameter to fall within this range at least 95 times.